docker/docs/datacenter/ucp/3.0/guides/user/services/deploy-app-cli.md

 ---
 title: Deploy an app from the CLI
-description: Learn how to deploy containerized applications on a swarm, with Docker Universal Control Plane.
+description: Learn how to deploy containerized applications on a cluster, with Docker Universal Control Plane.
 keywords: ucp, deploy, application, stack, service, compose
 ---